Hiram McCullough

-Biography
+Early life

-Born near Elkton, Maryland, McCullough pursued an academic course at Elkton Academy and later studied law.
+Hiram McCullough was born on September 26, 1813, near Elkton, Maryland.
+McCullough pursued an academic course at Elkton Academy and later studied law.
 He was admitted to the bar in 1837, commencing practice in Elkton.

+Career

-He served in the Maryland Senate from 1845 until 1851, and was an unsuccessful candidate in 1850 for election to the Thirty-second Congress.
+McCullough served in the Maryland Senate from 1845 until 1851, and was an unsuccessful candidate in 1850 for election to the Thirty-second Congress.
 In 1850, he was appointed one of the codifiers of the laws of Maryland.

+McCullough practiced law with Henry C. Mackall.

 In 1864, McCullough was elected as a Democrat to the Thirty-ninth and Fortieth Congresses, serving Maryland's 1st Congressional district from March 4, 1865, until March 3, 1869.
 He resumed the practice of law and was for many years counsel for the Philadelphia, Wilmington and Baltimore Railroad.
 He was a delegate to the Democratic National Convention in 1864 and 1868, and later served as a member of the Maryland House of Delegates in 1880 and 1881.
 He was elected Speaker of the House in 1880.

+Personal life

+McCullough married Sarah Jane Ricketts in January 1842.
+They had two sons, state senator Clinton and Hiram Rudolph McCullough.
+His brother was Passmore McCullough.

-He died in Elkton in 1885, and was interred in Presbyterian Cemetery.
+McCullough died in Elkton on March 4, 1885, and was interred in the Presbyterian Church in Elkton.